Kjue/gopro2gpx/README.md

 # Versions

+## 0.2.2, 0.2.1

+- Fix FPS calculation to be based on observed sampling interval.
+- Issues with array handling fixed.

 ## 0.2.0

 - Preliminary support for arrayd data from dataframes.
 Able to pick out the first on the line of the arrayed datas.
 WIP for handling them all.
 - Extract highlights from the video files.

 ## 0.1.0

 - First working version in my use case.
 This one will handle individual outputs from dataframes and not arrays of data.
 Dataframe may contain 200Hz ACCL data and this cannot handle it.

 # Development with local deployment